John Baptist Purcell: Bishop of Cincinnati

+On March 8, 1833, Pope Gregory VI appointed Purcell as bishop of Cincinnati.
+He received notice of his consecration in August 1833.
+Purcell was consecrated in the Cathedral of the Assumption of the Blessed Virgin Mary in Baltimore on October 13, 1833, by Archbishop James Whitfield.
+This was the same day as the opening of the Third Provincial Council of Baltimore, a meeting of bishops from around the United States.

+After the end of the Council, Purcell traveled from Baltimore by stage to Wheeling in Virginia and then to Cincinnati, Ohio.
+Purcell reached his destination on November 14, 1833, to be greeted by Bishops Benedict Joseph Flaget, John Baptist Mary David and, Frederick Rese.
+Purcell was installed as bishop at Saint Peter's Cathedral in Cincinnati by Flaget.

-On his arrival in 1833 Bishop Purcell found himself in a city of about 30,000 inhabitants and only one Catholic church.
+On his arrival in 1833 Purcell found himself in a city of about 30,000 inhabitants and only one Catholic church.
 The diocese embraced the whole State of Ohio.
 The difficulties increased, for soon the tide of immigration turned towards Ohio.
 Immigrants from Germany and Ireland came in thousands, and as most were Catholics it became his duty to provide for their spiritual needs.
 A seminary had been founded by Bishop Fenwick in the Athenaeum, which stood near the cathedral, but the number of students was as yet very small.
-He was untiring in his labour, preaching and giving lectures, writing articles for the Telegraph, a Catholic paper founded by Father Young, a nephew of Bishop Fenwick, the first Catholic paper published in the West.
+He was untiring in his labor, preaching and giving lectures, writing articles for the Telegraph, a Catholic paper founded by Father Young, a nephew of Fenwick, the first Catholic paper published in the West.
 He taught classes in the seminary.
-At his first ordination he raised to the priesthood Henry Damian Juncker, afterwards first Bishop of Alton, Illinois.
-He lost no time in providing for the wants of the growing Church in Cincinnati.
+At his first ordination he raised to the priesthood Henry Damian Juncker, afterwards first bishop of Alton.
+He lost no time in providing for the wants of the growing church in Cincinnati.
 Holy Trinity on Fifth Street, the first church built for the German-speaking Catholics, was soon followed by another, St. Mary's, at Clay and Thirteenth Streets.